tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 #### Add session level parameters

-Add session level parameters in session_data object in the payload.
-Values accepted: strings, integers, float and json.
+Add session level parameters in the session_data object in the payload.
+Accepted values: strings, integers, floats, and JSON.

-These parameter can be overridden adding [session parameters](https://github.com/tommasomoretti/nameless-analytics-server-client-tracker-tag/#session-parameters) in Nameless Analytics Server-side client tag.
+These parameters can be overridden by adding [session parameters](https://github.com/tommasomoretti/nameless-analytics-server-client-tracker-tag/#session-parameters) in the Nameless Analytics Server-side client tag.

 </br>